SailNet Community banner

 The boat can enter most marinas as the draft is just about 1.74 - 1.84 meter (5.71 - 6.01 ft) dependent on the load.
 See immersion rate below.

-Cal 36 is typically equipped with an inboard Universal Atomic 4 gasoline engine at 30 hp (22 kW).
+Cal 36 may be equipped with an inboard Universal Atomic 4 gasoline engine at 30 hp (22 kW).
 Calculated max speed is about 6.3 knots

 The fuel tank has a capacity of 114.0 liters (30 US gallons, 25 imperial gallons).